ChrisJohnsonJ/css-exercises-Chris/foundations/01-css-methods/README.md

 ### Self Check
 - Did you use all three methods of adding CSS to an HTML file?
+Yes, all three methods were used
 - Did you properly link the external CSS file in the HTML file?
+Yes, it was linked to the external CSS file through the self-closing <link> tag
 - Does the `div` element have CSS added via the external method?
+It does have an external CSS file named style.css
 - Does the `p` element have CSS added via the internal method?
+It was done by adding style within the <style> tags within the <head> tags in the index.html file
 - Does the `button` element have CSS added via the inline method?
+It was done by directly declaring the style attribute in the <button> element in the <body> tag